High Priority MeasureYes

 Measure data may be submitted by individual MIPS eligible clinicians, groups, or third party intermediaries.
 The listed denominator criteria are used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions as allowed by the measure.
 The quality-data codes listed do not need to be submitted by MIPS eligible clinicians, groups, or third party intermediaries that utilize this modality for submissions; however, these codes may be submitted for those third party intermediaries that utilize Medicare Part B claims data.
 For more information regarding Application Programming Interface (API), please refer to the Quality Payment Program (QPP) website.

-All patients aged 18 through 64 years of age with an outpatient, observation or emergency department (ED) visit with a diagnosis of acute bronchitis during the measurement period
+All patients aged 3 months or older with an outpatient visit, telephone visit, online assessment, observation visit or emergency department (ED) visit with a diagnosis of acute bronchitis/bronchiolitis during the measurement period

-Do not include observation or ED visits that result in an inpatient admission.
-When an ED or observation visit and an inpatient stay are billed on separate claims, the visit results in an inpatient stay when the ED/observation date of service occurs on the day prior to the admission date or any time during the admission (admission date through discharge date).
-An ED or observation visit billed on the same claim as an inpatient stay is considered a visit that resulted in an inpatient stay.
+Do not include outpatient, ED or observation visits that result in an inpatient admission.
+When an outpatient, ED or observation visit and an inpatient stay are billed on separate claims, the visit results in an inpatient stay when the outpatient/ED/observation date of service occurs on the day prior to the admission date or any time during the admission (admission date through discharge date).
+An outpatient, ED or observation visit billed on the same claim as an inpatient stay is considered a visit that resulted in an inpatient stay.

 *Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.